siteleaf/learn.siteleaf.com/_getting-started/siteleaf-for-developers.markdown

 ## Plugins

 Jekyll and GitHub Pages support a variety of external [plugins](/themes/jekyll-plugins/).
 Siteleaf supports the same subset of plugins that GitHub supports.

+## API

+We also have a robust [API](/api) that allows you to integrate Siteleaf with your own site or app.
+With the API, you can do everything the interface can do, from publishing sites to editing content.